brodderickrodriguez/hypertune/README.md

 Please see `./examples` for examples on how to use this package with your existing implementation.

+Documentation about this repository can be found [(here)](http://brodderick.com/projects/hypertune).

 Requires:
 * `Python>=3` (built using v3.7.4)
 * `numpy` (built using v1.17.3)